dell/csm-operator/tests/README.md

 Notes:

-- Authorization V1 scenarios support PowerFlex and PowerScale
+- Authorization V2 scenarios only support PowerFlex, PowerScale and PowerMax
-- Authorization V2 scenarios only support PowerFlex
+- Upgrade from Authorization V1 to V2 is not supported
-- Upgrade from Authorization V1 to V2 is not supported.
-Only V1 to other V1 versions is allowed.
+- The required host entry `<master node IP> csm-authorization.com` is now automatically added to `/etc/hosts`, so no manual update is needed.

 ### Shared NFS Prerequisites